medined/perl-5-by-example/perl_5_by_example/references.md

 inside double-quoted strings.
 You'll use this technique - at times - to avoid using temporary variables when printing or concatenating the output of functions to other strings.

-<P>Chapter 9, "<A href="ch09.htm">Using Files</A>,"
-introduces you to opening, reading, and writing files.
+[](./files.md) introduces you to opening, reading, and writing files.
 You find out how to store the data records you've constructed in this chapter to a file for long-term storage.